-Medicaid and NCHC shall cover hematopoietic stem-cell or bone marrow transplantation for AML in the following situations:
+Medicaid and NCHC shall cover hematopoietic stem-cell transplantation for AML in the following situations:

-- Allogeneic hematopoietic stem cell transplantation (HSCT) using a myeloablative conditioning regimen may be considered medically necessary to treat: - 1.
-Poor- to intermediate-risk AML in first complete remission; or - 2.
-AML that is refractory to standard induction chemotherapy but can be brought into clinical remission with intensified induction chemotherapy; or relapses following standard induction chemotherapy, or - 3.
-AML that relapses following chemotherapy induced first complete remission but can be brought into second complete remission or beyond with intensified induction chemotherapy; or

-- 4. AML in patients who have relapsed following a prior autologous HSCT but can be brought into clinical remission with intensified induction chemotherapy and are medically able to tolerate the procedure. - b.
-Allogeneic HSCT using a reduced-intensity conditioning regimen may be considered medically necessary as a treatment of AML in patients who are in complete marrow and extramedullary remission, and who for medical reasons would be unable to tolerate a myeloablative conditioning regimen.
-Ft - c.
-Autologous HSCT may be considered medically necessary to treat AML in first or second remission or relapsed AML if responsive to intensified induction chemotherapy. - d.
+- a.
+Allogeneic hematopoietic stem cell transplantation (HSCT) using a myeloablative conditioning regimen to treat: - 1.
+Poor- to intermediate-risk AML in first complete remission; - 2.
+AML that is refractory to standard induction chemotherapy but can be brought into clinical remission with intensified induction chemotherapy; - 3.
+AML that relapses following chemotherapy induced first complete remission but can be brought into second complete remission or beyond with intensified induction chemotherapy; or - 4.
+AML in patients who have relapsed following a prior autologous HSCT but can be brought into clinical remission with intensified induction chemotherapy and are medically able to tolerate the procedure. - b.
+Allogeneic HSCT using a reduced-intensity conditioning regimen as a treatment of AML in patients who are in complete marrow and extramedullary remission, and who for medical reasons would be unable to tolerate a myeloablative conditioning regimen; - c.
+Autologous HSCT to treat AML in first or second remission or relapsed AML if responsive to intensified induction chemotherapy; - d.
 Donor lymphocyte infusion (DLI) (refer to Section 1.1) is considered medically necessary and, therefore, covered following allogeneic hematopoietic stem cell transplantation (HSCT) that is medically necessary for the treatment of AML that has relapsed or is refractory, to prevent relapse in the setting of a high risk of relapse, or to convert an individual from mixed to full donor chimerism.